-Learning phonics and decoding is vital for first-grade readers, but it beneficial for first graders to learn a short list of words by sight as well.
+Learning phonics and decoding is vital for first-grade reader.
+First graders benefit from learning a short list of words by sight as well.
 The most useful first-grade sight words are high-frequency words children see and hear often.

 Most children who know their letter sounds can easily blend phonetically spelled words as they read.
 However, sight words may be difficult for a child to learn because they are often not spelled phonetically.
 This is one reason it’s a good idea to use a list of sight words for practice.